 Foundation Program (formerly Part I) is “outsourced” in the sense that students can achieve “Exemption” from examinations by completing relevant units (with suitably good results) at Accredited Universities (including Monash University).
-Students can join the Actuaries Institute as a student member and enrol to sit a subject by correspondence.
+Alternatively, students can join the Actuaries Institute as a student member and enrol to sit a subject by correspondence.
 Exams are in April and September/October each year.
 A University student can do this as a way of making up for not achieving exemption grades in the University units, either whilst they are still at University or after their course.

-Associateship Program (formerly Part II) is partly “outsourced” in the sense that students can achieve “Exemption” from part of the syllabus by completing relevant units (with suitably good results) at Accredited Universities (including Monash University).
+Actuary Program (formerly Part II) is partly “outsourced” in the sense that students can achieve “Exemption” from part of the syllabus by completing relevant units (with suitably good results) at Accredited Universities (including Monash University).
 The remaining part of the syllabus requires students to study by correspondence and sit examinations set and marked by professional actuaries.

 Fellowship Program (formerly Part III) requires students to study by correspondence and sit examinations set and marked by professional actuaries.
-Exam choices will cover – life insurance, retirement, general and health insurance, data analytics, enterprise risk management, investment and banking.
+Exam choices will cover – life insurance, superannuation and retirement, general and health insurance, data analytics, enterprise risk management, investment and banking.